Depth-Weighted Detection of Behaviours of Risk in People with Dementia using Cameras: Results and Discussion

-\textbf{Ablation Analysis:} We investigated the relative effectiveness of the two components of the proposed method, namely, depth-weighted loss function and threshold determination using annotated outliers, in detecting behaviours of risk in PwD.
-Table \ref{tab_resAblation} presents the results for ablation analysis over three cameras, where depWgtOnly refers to the setting of depCAE trained using depth-weighted loss function while using IQR outliers \cite{khan2023empirical} for threshold calculation, and anntThrOnly refers to the setting of using mean squared error loss function while using annotated outliers for threshold calculation.
-The best AUROC and F1 scores are marked in bold.
-For Cam1, anntThrOnly performed better than depWgtOnly in terms of F1-score, while depWgtOnly performed better in terms of AUROC.
-Overall, depCAE benefited from combined performance of depWgtOnly and anntThrOnly giving an AUROC of $0.852$.
-For Cam2, anntThrOnly performed similar to depCAE in terms of AUROC, while the performance of depCAE degraded in comparison to anntThrOnly in terms of F1-score.
-For Cam3, depCAE benefited from the combined functionality of depWgtOnly and anntThrOnly, outperforming both of them in terms of F1-score and AUROC.
-Overall, it can be observed that both depWgtOnly and anntThrOnly are vital components of depCAE and contributed significantly towards the performance of depCAE.
+\textbf{Ablation Analysis I (Relative Effectiveness of the Proposed Components):} We investigate the relative effectiveness of the two components of the proposed method, namely, depth-weighted loss and threshold determination using annotated outliers, in detecting behaviours of risk in PwD.
+Table \ref{tab_resAblationComp} presents the results for ablation analysis over three cameras, where depWgtOnly refers to the setting of depCAE trained using depth-weighted loss while using IQR outliers \cite{khan2023empirical} for threshold calculation, and anntThrOnly refers to the setting of using mean squared error loss while using annotated outliers for threshold calculation.
+The bestMCC, F1 scores and AUROC are marked in bold.
+For Cam1, anntThrOnly performed better than depWgtOnly in terms of MCC and F1-score, while depWgtOnly performed better in terms of AUROC.
+Overall, depCAE benefited from the combined performance of depWgtOnly and anntThrOnly giving an AUROC of $0.852$.
+For Cam2, anntThrOnly performed similar to depCAE in terms of AUROC, while the performance of depCAE degraded in comparison to anntThrOnly in terms of MCC and F1-score.
+For Cam3, depCAE benefited from the combined functionality of depWgtOnly and anntThrOnly, outperforming both of them in terms of MCC, F1-score and AUROC.
+Overall, it can be observed that both depWgtOnly and anntThrOnly are vital components of depCAE and contribute significantly towards the performance of depCAE.